Prepare for a career in graphic design by learning how to communicate visually.

 - create art with a purpose

-- study the principles of visual design
+- study the principles of design and communication theory

 - explore classical and contemporary typography

-- discover how to solve visual, conceptual, and communication problems
+- solve visual, conceptual, and communication problems

 Your projects in diverse media will include: